Christina-Yerra123/Walmart-Sales-Operations-Analysis/README.md

 **About**:

-This project analyzes 10,000+ Walmart transactions across 3 cities using SQL and Power BI to track KPIs, detect anomalies, and provide actionable insights on revenue, customer behavior, and product performance.
+This project analyzes 10,000+ records and 1000+ Walmart transactions across 3 cities using SQL and Power BI to track KPIs, detect anomalies, and provide actionable insights on revenue, customer behavior, and product performance.
 The dataset was obtained from the Kaggle Walmart Sales Forecasting Competition.

 The goal is to understand top-performing branches and products, identify trends, and support operational and strategic decision-making.